irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

 **Loop on entries (****Hits****):**

 ANALYSE A SINGLE ``HIT``
+* Pushback a new struct ``Event`` if the Hit has a new eventID

-* Pushback current ``Hit`` info to the vectors of the struct at the position "eventID" of the vector of structs
+* Pushback current ``Hit`` info to the vectors in the struct of the current event

-* increase number of different crystals in each rsector if
+* Increase number of different crystals in each rsector if

     * processName is compton OR photoelectric